coronel08/my-notes/notes/docs/css.md

 <aside> something like a navbar,  call out, or photo

 <section> creates large sections
-<article> used for like a blog post
+<article> used for like a blog post, have text here for SEO
 <form action=""> google for form elements
     <input type="" placeholder=""> goes in form, usually use with <label>
 <footer>